jmcastagnetto/Math_StatIndex/README.md

 index, Laspeyres&apos; index, Marshall-Edgeworth index, Mitchell index, Paasche's index, and Walsh index.

-This is old code I wrote circa 2005.
+This *was* old code I wrote circa 2005, modifying it to use some of the PHP 7 new capabilities

 -- Jesus M. Castagnetto